Skip to main content

 Quotation marks

-Use single quotation marks except for quotes within another speech, in which case double quotation marks are used.
+Use single quotation marks except for when nested quotes are used (e.g., speech contained within a quotation), in which case double quoatation marks must be used.

 Quotations that are longer than three lines in length must be in an indented paragraph separate from the main text.

-The standard, non-italicised font must be used for all quotes.
+The standard, non-italicised font must be used for all quotes unless the quotation contains italics, bolding, or any formatting that is directly replicated from the source.

-It must be clear from the text and/or citation where the quote is sourced.
-If quoting from material that is under copyright then permission will need to be obtained from the copyright holder.
+It must be clear from the text and/or citation where the quote has been sourced.
+If quoting from material that is under copyright, then permission will need to be obtained from the copyright holder prior to submission.
+The editors must be informed of this in the 'Comments to Editor' field at the point of the article's submission.

 Acronyms & Abbreviations